Accessing services on campus at MIT Medical

-- If you are covered by the MIT Student Extended Plan, and you see a mental health clinician who participates in the Blue Cross Blue Shield (BCBS) PPO, your first 12 visits in a calendar year are covered in full (100%).
-After that, you will have a $25 copay for each visit.
+- If you are covered by the MIT Student Extended Plan and see a mental health clinician who participates in the Blue Cross Blue Shield (BCBS) PPO, your first 52 visits in a calendar year are covered in full (100%).
+After that, you will have a $5 copay for each visit.

 - If you are covered by your parents’ insurance or another insurance plan, that plan’s rules will apply.
-Most plans specify the number of visits per year that are fully covered or that require a small copayment.
-For many plans, coverage may apply only to a limited set of providers.
+Check your statement of benefits.
+Plans often specify the number of visits per year that are fully covered or that require a small copayment.

 MIT Medical will not release any information regarding services you receive at MIT Medical, including information about prescriptions filled at the MIT Pharmacy using your MIT Student Extended Insurance Plan coverage.
 However, if you are covered by a parent’s or spouse’s insurance plan, as part of the billing process, that parent or spouse may receive some information about your prescriptions or other services you receive outside of MIT Medical.
 For more information, call the insurance company’s billing department or look for a toll-free number for “behavioral health coverage” or “mental health coverage” on the back of your insurance card.